-Fundamentals of Statistics MATH-110 3 hours
+Fundamentals of Statistics

 Prerequisite: College Algebra with a grade of C or better or a qualifying score on the COMPASS exam.
 This course is the study of the methods in mathematics used for statistical decision making.
 It includes a basic introduction to descriptive and inferential statistics.
 Some applications to biology, business, industry and psychology are covered.
 The objectives of the course include the applications of statistical inference to contemporary problem solving.
 (Fall, Spring and Summer).